 There will be several homework assignments and in-class labs.
 Homework and labs are due at the beginning of the class period the day after they are assigned.
-The lowest homework or lab score will be dropped from your final grade.
+The homework and labs are to be completed individually, not in pairs or groups.